isidorocotugno5P/battleships/README.md

 Python Dictionairies

-pop()
+del()

 ## Deployment (Update deployment accordingly with vscode and render, etc. before submission)

 ### Cloning Repository

-1. Go to project repository [here](https://github.com/isidorocotugno5P/project2)
+1. Go to project repository [here](https://github.com/isidorocotugno5P/battleships)
 2. Click on the green button labeled "Code" near the top right of the repository
 3. Under the "Local" tab under the green button labeled "Code" copy the URL using HTTPS, make sure you are on the "HTTPS" beneath the "Local" tab of the green button labeled "<> Code"
 4. You can choose to clone the repository with "SSH" or "GTIHub CLI" beneath the tabs labeled under each respective name
-5. To copy each given URL click the copy button next to the URL under each given tab or highlight the URL itself and copy it directly.
+5. To copy each given URL click the copy button next to the URL under each given tab or highlight the URL itself and copy it directly
 6. Open a terminal on your personal workspace on Github
 7. Adapt and change the current working directory to the specific location where you would like your directory cloned
 8. Into the terminal type in <code>git clone</code> and paste any of the URL you copied earlier